-AAE 590: Space Flight Operations (Spring semester)
+AAE 590: Space Flight Operations (Fall semester)

 Space Flight Operations provides students with a technical foundation in space flight operations for human and robotic missions, and launch vehicle operations.
 The first segment of the course covers mission operations architecture, including concept of operations, trade studies, requirements definition, designing for operability, and the use of automation versus human-in-the-loop systems.
 The second segment introduces mission operations fundamentals, including mission planning and sequencing, command generation and validation, tracking station operation, spacecraft telemetry, and system fault protection.
 The third segment covers mission management topics, including flight team organization, risk management, contingency planning, flight team training, and mission operations cost estimation.
 In the fourth segment, the class reviews failure investigation reports for high-profile mission failures spanning human and robotic missions.
 Guest lectures are provided from NASA and industry presenters with experience spanning robotic and human spaceflight and launch operations.